Partner Management Console Help

 Authorize and get list of contracts

-1. Prepare authentication by creating an API key.
+1. authentication by creating an API key.

 If you have contracts associated with your Partner Portal account, you should receive a response body containing all your contracts, for example: